Incredibly high voltage via voltage-multiplication.

 An input voltage of about 4-8KV is recommended.
 Above this, many problems will detract from the 'quick and dirty' approach, requiring much greater care in construction to reduce corona losses from sharp edges, multiple series resistors would be needed, and the capacitors will be harder to find.
 The high

 resistance of the charging network mean that corona losses can significantly degrade performance above about 5 KV unless care is taken to avoid any sharp edges - e.g. by

 making wire ends and joints smooth.. soldering blobs of solder at sharp

 parts ... potting the whole setup in insulation or oil.

 A simple design requires a low-current source of high voltage DC in

 generator.
 The number of stages you use will determine the output voltage, and hence spark length.

 This is my first Marx Generator.
 Marx Generator 1, model 1.

 Here is a close-up of the construction effort.
-Notic the excess solder usage and the loop-surface-blob gaps.
-Although not important for correct operation, they are a nice professional touch, making everything more reliable and repeatable when measured.
-It looks nicer than bent bits of wire too.
-This all-smooth-surface construction proves to be very useful :)
+Notice the excess solder usage and the loop-surface-blob gaps.
+Although not important for correct operation, they are a nice professional touch, making everything more reliable and repeatable,

 Unfortunately, my 50W power supply unit died soon after this photo was taken :(.
 The flyback, however, was unharmed.
 That's all for now, until I get a new power supply.
 I am considering adding more stages to it.